dainst/idai-field/desktop/src/manual/manual.en.md

 ## First steps

-After starting the Field Desktop application for the first time, the project "test" will be active, allowing you to experiment with the application's functionality using a set of test data.
+After starting the Field Desktop application for the first time, the test project will be active, allowing you to experiment with the application's functionality using a set of sample data.
 Please note that as long as the test project is selected, any newly created data sets will be deleted and all changes will be reset when restarting the application.
 For this reason, synchronization with other Field Desktop instances or databases is not performed for the test project.